 Reamker, khmer Ramayana

 Canvas print, signed and stamped.
 152 x 23 cm, including 1 cm margin.
-Natural case or glass tube.
+Natural case from Cambodia

 Ramayana in drawing in Southeast Asia